ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * Complex supply chains can be certified using TCG Platform Certificates {{Platform-Certificates}}.

-* The TCG TAP mechanism can be used to retrieve attestation evidence.
-Work is needed on a YANG model for this protocol.
+* The TCG TAP mechanism couple with {{I-D.ietf-rats-yang-tpm-charra}} can be used to retrieve attestation evidence.

-* Reference Integrity Measurements must be conveyed from the software authority (e.g., the manufacturer) to the system in which verification will take place.
-IETF CoSWID work forms the basis for this, but new work is needed to create an information model and YANG implementation.
+* Reference Values must be conveyed from the software authority (e.g., the manufacturer) in Reference Integrity Manifests, to the system in which verification will take place.
+IETF and TCG SWID and CoSWID work ({{I-D.birkholz-yang-swid}}, {{RIM}})) forms the basis for this function.

 # IANA Considerations {#IANA}